 Weekly observations

-I share two Weekly Observations in my newsletter every week, similar to the one above.
+This post was sent out to my newsletter subscribers as a Weekly Observation, one of which I share in my newsletter every week.
 You can find the full archive here.

 Disclaimer